exercism/v3/languages/python/exercises/concept/black-jack/.docs/introduction.md

 ## Not equal to

-Operator `!=` tests if first operand's value is not equal to second one's
+Operator `!=` tests if the first operand's value is not equal to the second one's

 ```python
 >>> 3 != 1